 Fill should be placed in six (6) inch lifts (compacted thickness) in mass fill areas, and as needed to obtain the proper compaction in utility trenches and behind walls.
 Structural fill should extend a minimum of two (2) feet beyond any structure lines.
-Additionally, where slopes existing, engineered fill should be properly benched into the existing materials.
+Additionally, where slopes exist, engineered fill must be properly benched into the existing materials.